moxystudio/eslint-config/README.md

 Then enhance it with one or more **addons**:

 - `browser` - If you are going to develop code for the browser (having in mind IE >= 9)
-- `react` - If you are going to use React and JSX (requires installation of `eslint-plugin-react` as a dev dependency)
+- `react` - If you are going to use React and JSX
 - `react-redux` - Same as the `react` addon, but should be used if you are going to develop code using [react-redux](https://github.com/reactjs/react-redux).
 - Specific addons for the `es6` base configuration:
     - `es6-modules`: If you are going to use ES6 import & export (must be used with the `es6` base configuration)